top of page

 km vs age

-It is better to spend a bit more money up front buying a van that is in good condition rather than one of questionable quality.
-I spent €7000 on a 2012 Ford Transit with a fair bit of wear and tear and a lot of mileage on the clock.
-In the four years since, I have spent nearly €10,000 in maintenance.
-In contrast I have three separate friends who bought 2014 vans around the same time I did; they each spent about €11,000 on the base vehicle, but have spent practically nothing on repairs since.
+It's better to spend a bit more money up front buying a van that's in good condition rather than one of questionable quality.
+I spent €7,000 on a 2012 Ford Transit with a fair bit of wear and tear and a lot of mileage on the clock.
+In the four years since, I have spent nearly €10,000 on maintenance.
+By contrast, I have three separate friends who bought 2014 vans around the same time I did; they each spent about €11,000 on the base vehicle, but have spent practically nothing on repairs since.

-On the flip-side, my Glaswegian friend (aforementioned, who was broken into twice) spent a meagre £3,000 on his van.
-Within a year it was in such disrepair that he gave up on his vanlife dreams and ditched the van.
-The poor lad had a tough time of it…
+On the flip-side, my Glaswegian friend spent a meagre £3,000 on his van.
+Within a year, it was in such disrepair that he gave up on his vanlife dreams and ditched the van.
+The conclusion is: don't cheap out at the beginning.
+Spend a bit more money on a base van that you can enjoy for years to come.

 Roaming Home

-Choosing your van
+Choosing your Van

 Most popular vans for conversion in Ireland